overte-org/overte-docs-sphinx/source/explore/personalize/install-apps.rst

 Update an App
 -------------

 Apps installed through the more app, and indeed any scripts loaded from URL, do not need to be updated manually.
-When Interface loads it will automatically check for updates and install them, so you don't need to worry about keeping up to date!
+When Overte Interface loads it will automatically check for updates and install them, so you don't need to worry about keeping up to date!

 ---------
 More Apps